-Sovereign financial ratings help to evaluate solvency and credit risk.
+Sovereign financial ratings help to evaluate solvency and credit risk in foreign or domestic currency.
 The authorities have adopted this process to meet the Government's objective of improving the country's image vis-à-vis investors and strengthening mutual confidence in order to obtain financing at competitive terms.
 In 2014, the international credit rating agencies Moody's and Fitch assigned Côte d'Ivoire ratings of B1 and B, both with a positive outlook.
 These ratings reflect the country's performance on economic, financial and socio-political levels following the post-election crisis.
 At the end of the last quarter of 2015, Côte d'Ivoire's rating was upgraded, from B1 to Ba3 by Moody's, with a stable outlook, and from B to B+ by Fitch, with a stable outlook.
-Fitch and Moody's confirmed these ratings in 2016, 2017 and 2018, as well as by Fitch only in 2019 as of the date of this Prospectus.
+Moody's confirmed these ratings in 2016, 2017 and 2018.
+Following Fitch's ninth review in November 2019, Côte d'Ivoire's sovereign rating outlook improved from B+ with a stable outlook to B+ with a positive outlook.
+On 3 June 2020, Fitch confirmed Côte d'Ivoire's B+ rating with a positive outlook.